kubernetes/enhancements/keps/sig-api-machinery/1027-api-unions/README.md

 Objects must be validated AFTER the normalization process.

 Some validation situations specific to unions are:
-1. When multiple union fields are set and the discriminator is not set we should error loudly that the client must change the discriminator if it changes any union member fields.
+1. When multiple union fields are set and the discriminator has not been modified we should error loudly that the client must change the discriminator if it changes any union member fields.
-2. When the server receiveds a request with a discriminator set to a given field, but that given field is empty, the server should fail with a clear error message.
+2. When the server receives a request with a discriminator set to a given field, but that given field is empty and not marked as optional, the server should fail with a clear error message.
 Note this does not apply to discriminator values that do not correspond to any field (as in the "empty union members case").